Empowered by God's Spirit - Part I

 How then can we be filled with and empowered by God's Holy Spirit?
-We will answer this question in Parts II and III in Thursday and Friday's Daily Encounters.
+We will answer this question in Parts II and III of this series.

 Suggested prayer: "Dear God, thank You that when I accepted Jesus as my Savior, I was indwelt by Your Holy Spirit.
 But I don't want to be a half-hearted Christian and only be indwelt by Your Spirit.
 Help me to understand and learn how to be daily filled with Your Spirit so that Your light will shine through me and impact others for Jesus.
 Thank You for hearing and answering my prayer.
 Gratefully, in Jesus's name, amen."

 7. Acts 1:8 (NIV).